ebsco/edsapi-koha-plugin/README.md

 edsapi-koha-plugin

-use branch:master  for Koha 3.14+
+use branch:master  for Koha 3.16+

+use the branch:KohaV3.14x for Koha 3.14x

 use the branch:KohaV3.12x for Koha 3.12x